xenit-eu/helm-alfresco/README.md

           name: ldap3-ad-auth-config
         name: ldap3-ad-auth-volume
 ```
-#### `acs.ingress.rule.enabled`
+#### `acs.ingress.enabled`
 * Required: false
 * Default: `true`
-* Description: this will enable/disable the ingress http rule for the acs-service.
+* Description: this will enable/disable the ingress for the acs-service.
 By default this rule will forward calls to /alfresco to acs-service:30000

 ### Digital Workspace